Friday, March 3, 2017

 https://commons.wikimedia.org/w/index.php?curid=8253447

-Because i think KRYPTOS does not need an introduction, i will only give you briefly the details of one of the most famous and only partly solved cipher known today:
+Since I think that KRYPTOS does not need any introduction, I will only give you a brief description of one of the most famous and only partially solved ciphers known today:

 1. KRYPTOS was constructed in Nov.
 1990 on the ground of the CIA Headquarter in Langley, Virginia by Jim Sanborn